FritzJo/serpent/README.md

 pip install -r requirements.txt python app.py
 ```
 Its generally recommended to use a virtual environment, instead of installing all packages globally.
-You can find more information on how to do thate [here](https://docs.python.org/3/tutorial/venv.html)
+You can find more information on how to do that [here](https://docs.python.org/3/tutorial/venv.html)
 #### Docker
 ``` bash
 git clone https://github.com/FritzJo/serpent.git